Practitioners

 Perspective is one of the most powerful and forgotten tools to alter health.
 How can one relate to their pain or discomfort with more acceptance and less suffering?
 How can one be more present in their daily life and in their emotions to increase a sense of well being and peace?

-It takes effort on the part of each individual to find their unique path to health and happiness.
+It takes active engagement of the individual to find their unique path to health and happiness.
 No two paths look quite the same.
-It is the coming together of the patient and practitioner that creates opportunity for healing.
 Practices that pair well with Chinese medical care include meditation, yoga, Qi Gong, and Tai Qi.
-When the mind becomes still and the breath connects with the body, one is free to experience oneself with a greater understanding that makes way for healing.
+When the mind becomes still and the breath connects with the body, one is free to experience oneself with greater understanding that makes way for healing.
+Finally, it is the collaboration of the patient and practitioner that creates the opportunity for healing.